chungus-crusader/mini-project/report.md

 	either in ``to_string()`` or ``as_lst()``, or the trailing whitespaces, which were dealt with as described above.

 	- The sorting errors were mostly caused by a misunderstanding of how the values were supposed to be sorted.
-	Initially, I suspected that we had to compare both the *values* **AND** the *keys*, only then to figure out that it was as easy as just sorting the return value.
+	Initially, I suspected that we had to compare both the *values* **AND** the *keys*, constructing the tree this way, only then to figure out that it was as easy as just sorting the return value.
 Either way, the issues were resolved.

 ## Part 3: Count unique words 2
 - How did you implement the Top-10 part of the problem?
 Feel free to show code fragments.